mozilla/puente/docs/goals.rst

 6. Tower only supports Django 1.7 and lower versions and Puente only supports Django 1.7+.

 7. Tower supports Python 2.6 and 2.7, but Puente supports 2.7.
+Hopefully Python
+   3 in the near future.

-8. Tower has most of the code in ``__init__.py``, but Puente tries to be easier to use.
+8. Tower has most of the code in ``__init__.py``, but Puente tries to be easier to use so you can import it without problems.

 9. Tower uses nose for tests, but Puente uses py.test.